 Loneliness is often cited as one of the cons, if not the con of nomading.
 I don’t think I agree completely, since this lifestyle gives you the freedom to bounce around and visit friends and family all over the world.
 I went to Kuala Lumpur and Penang to visit family (also because I found a cheap flight via AirAsia).

 Then 2 of my best friends were gonna be in Japan from Canada, so of course I had to meet them there.
-It was our first big trip together, and it was pretty amazing. ❤ I also got to see a good English friend from my time in Tokyo (2009-10), and a Japanese girl I met in Halifax in 2008.
+It was our first big trip together, and it was pretty amazing. ❤ I also got to see a good English friend from my time in Tokyo (2009-10), and a Japanese friend I met in Halifax in 2008.

 August & September: Taiwan

 I am pretty well travelled in Asia since I lived in Singapore for 13 years and it was easy to travel to other parts of Asia from there, but I had never been to Taiwan.
 Plus I thought this would be a great opportunity to practice my barely used and barely there second language.

 I spent 2 weeks in Taipei, 2 weeks in Hualien, a couple of days in Dulan trying to surf, and 2 weeks in Kaohsiung.
 Man, Taiwan is pretty amazing.
 Each of these cities has their own character, local dishes despite not being that far from each other.
 Traveling between them is so easy too with the regular train on the east coast or the high-speed rail on the west.
 Or even hitchhiking 😉 Their high-speed rail looks (and performs) exactly like Japan’s bullet train, but at a fraction of the cost.